Africa-t0t0/Africa-t0t0/README.md

 # 💫 About Me:
-I'm currently working as Django Full Stack Developer.<br><br>In the progress of learning some languages and frameworks, currently learning some Golang.
+I'm currently working as Django Full Stack Developer.<br><br>In the process of learning some languages and frameworks, currently learning Golang.

 ## 🌐 Socials: